sandrokhizanishvili/AML-kaggle-copmetition/README.md

 ## Key points
 - `data_prep_for_final_model.ipynb` — essential data-preparation code and scripts (train/val splits, feature preprocessing).
-- `my_translator_v2_final.ipynb` — implementation of the translator (an MLP-based model).
+- `translator_final.ipynb` — implementation of the translator (an MLP-based model).
 This file contains the code to build, train and run the translator.
+- `translator_v1.ipynb` - notebook, where we tested different architectures for the translator model. (not used for final submission)